xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 A special accumulated action is the 'void' action, where nothing can be pre-determined.
 For this action, there is solely a set of absolutely necessary actions.
 No Accu(i) can exist where PA(i, x) is not known for all of its elements.
-If the action that can be avoided was unknown, then there would be no point in an Acc(i).
+If PA(i, x), the action to be avoided, was unknown, then there would be no point in an Accu(i).

+Accumulated actions can be developed along linear states, because for each linear state there is only one previous setting of SOV.
+The accumulated action provides a procedure to implement the effect of actions of previous states, thus not requiring the actions in the states along the ransitions.

+Let the development of accumulated actions along linear states be called the 'walk along linear states'.
+It can only start at states 'i' where Accu(i), AA(i), and PA(i) art determined.

+DEFINITION: Begin States for Walker along Linear States

+    A walk along linear states can only begin at states where Accu(i), AA(i), and PA(i) is determined.

+From the existence of Accu(i) and AA(i) in a state 'i' it can be concluded that the SOV can be determined in state 'i' without the actions on the path to it.
+It represents a cut from where everything that could happen before is expressed distincly in Accu(i).

 The contrary to linear states are mouth states.